edwinsage/matrix-commander/README.md

                         Create this room or these rooms.
 One or multiple room aliases can be specified.
 The room (or multiple ones) provided in the arguments will be created.
+The user must be permitted to create rooms.
+To create a room without an alias, use '!' as an argument (but make sure to save the room ID returned by the command!).
-The user must be permitted to create rooms.Combine --room- create with --name and --topic to add names and topics to the room(s) to be created.
+                        Combine --room-create with --name and --topic to add names and topics to the room(s) to be created.
   --room-join ROOM_JOIN [ROOM_JOIN ...]
                         Join this room or these rooms.
 One or multiple room aliases can be specified.
 The room (or multiple ones)